6/26/2019

 Jason Kupferberg

 Okay, understood.
-Just wanted to make sure I heard the comments properly around the float income forecast.
+And I just wanted to make sure I heard the comments properly around the float income forecast.
 I think you indicated you're not assuming any changes in Fed funds.
-I mean obviously the market's pricing and a high probability of that next month.
-So, I just wanted to make sure that you've still got the rule of thumb right on that.
+I mean, obviously, the market's pricing in a high probability of that. next month.
+So I just wanted to make sure that you've still got the rule of thumb right on that.
 If I recall, a 25 basis point change in Fed funds is roughly a percent or so of net income.
 Does that still hold?

 speaker